dagrejs/dagre/README.md

 We use [graphlib](https://github.com/cpettitt/graphlib) to create graphs in dagre, so its probably worth taking a look at its [API](http://cpettitt.github.io/project/graphlib/latest/doc/index.html).
-Graphlib comes bundled with dagre-d3.
+Graphlib comes bundled with dagre.
 In this section, we'll show you how to create a simple graph.

 A node must be an object with the following properties: